 If you’re like many, you swear by your Apple Macintosh.
 Whether it’s an iMac, MacBook Air or MacBook Pro, Apple has been making the quintessential creative computer since 1984 and doesn’t appear to be discontinuing it any time soon.

 The Mac’s easy-to-use interface has created at least two generations of avid fans and these fans will only consider another Mac when it’s time for a new computer.
-New computers are great, but if you are among those who would like to squeeze another year or two out of your aging Macintosh for whatever reason, here are seven things you can do to revitalize your existing system by spending little to no money.
+New computers are great, but if you are among those who would like to squeeze another year or two out of your aging Macintosh for whatever reason, here are six things you can do to revitalize your existing system by spending little to no money.

 Restart your Mac